 Ag secretary: US must figure out hemp production

-DENVER (AP) — Agriculture Secretary Tom Vilsack says he's trying to work with the Department of Justice to allow the importation of hemp seeds for cultivation.
+DENVER (AP) — Agriculture Secretary Tom Vilsack said Tuesday he's working with the Department of Justice to permit the importation of hemp seeds for cultivation.

-Vilsack spoke Tuesday at a news conference in Denver on the upcoming wildfire season.
-He says his agency is trying to resolve a conflict between what the farm bill permits and what federal drug laws prohibit.
+At a news conference in Denver on the upcoming wildfire season, Vilsack said his agency is trying to resolve a conflict between what the farm bill permits and what federal drug laws prohibit.

 "We're going to figure it out," he pledged, adding the crop could be an "extraordinary income opportunity."
 He said he's discussed the issue with Attorney General Eric Holder and passed onto him a law-review article that outlined one way the seeds could legally get to the states.

 Hemp is the non-intoxicating agricultural cousin of marijuana.
 Recreational use of that drug is legal in Colorado and Washington state but still banned under federal law.